pranav-gujar/Blogify_Blog_WebApp/README.md

-# Blog Website
+# Blogify - Blog WebApp

 ## Overview

 I am thrilled to announce that I have successfully developed a Blog Website for reading and writing posts using HTML, CSS, Node.js, and MongoDB.
-This marks the completion of my project as a web development intern at Bharat Intern.

 This project has been an incredible learning experience, allowing me to apply my skills in full-stack development and contribute to creating a functional and user-friendly blog platform.